pointcarre-app/maths.pm/pms/dataviz2/session_2_a.md

 A comprehensive guide to choosing the right chart for your data story using the *FT Data Visualization Guide* {: .pm-subtitle}

 This work is an adaptation from the [*FT Data Visualization Guide*](https://github.com/Financial-Times/chart-doctor/tree/main/visual-vocabulary) from *the Financial Times*.
-This work is licenced under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+This work is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 {: .alert .alert-success .alert-soft}

-This ressource has been made available by [The official portal for European data](https://data.europa.eu/apps/data-visualisation-guide/visual-vocabulary), i.e. [data.europa.eu](https://data.europa.eu).
+This resource has been made available by [The official portal for European data](https://data.europa.eu/apps/data-visualisation-guide/visual-vocabulary), i.e. [data.europa.eu](https://data.europa.eu).
-{.alert .alert-info .alert-soft}
+{: .alert .alert-info .alert-soft}

 [TOC]